diofeher/task_management/README.md

 - Alembi for Database migrations
 - Containerization with Docker and Uvicorn for serving
 - Ruff for style checks
+- Github actions for automatic code checking, using Ruff and ESLint

 # Installation